-How to Start a WordPress Blog and Make Money Blogging (8-Steps)
+How to Start a WordPress Blog for Your WooCommerce Store (8-Steps)

-So, you want to learn how to start a WordPress blog and turn it into a money making business, right?
+So, you want to learn how to start a WordPress blog for your WooCommerce store, right?

 Well, it can be done — but it’s not as easy as many make it out to be.
 Starting a blog that attracts readers is difficult itself — monetizing it adds an additional layer of difficulty.